ESPRI-Mod/docs/mkdocs/docs/esgf/cert_mgmt.md

 * globus_simple_ca[…].tgz

 The name of the globus_simple_ca archive can vary.
 In our example it was `globus_simple_ca_85bc937c_setup-0.tar.gz`.

+The simple_ca archive needs to be decompressed as well.
+It contains a directory with 2 files : the signing policy and a certificate from an ESGF signing authority.

 These files need to copied *on the node*.
 We will launch a playbook on esgf-monitoring, but the playbook itself doesn’t make any remote copy : it copies from the node to other places on the node, then launches a few programs.